Casehopper/intern-project/README.md

 ### API Credentials:

 As using LLMs normally has an associated cost, we have included credentials to utilize Replicate's API.
 These can be found in the template notebook attached and can be used to utilize LLAMA2 models.
 These are ONLY to be utilized while you work on your solution.
 Unrelated utilization of these will immediately disqualify you for the rest of our recruitment process.

+If you need any clarifications about the assessment please email recruiting@casehopper.com